CovertRob/LS-Backend-Core/LS180/ls180_notes.md

 ~~~

 - For adding to a specific column you can also use `ALTER COLUMN`:
-  - The `SET CONSTRAINT` syntax is used to modify as existing constraint, not to add a new one.
+  - The `SET CONSTRAINT` syntax is used to modify an existing constraint, not to add a new one.
 Cannot use this syntax to add for example a `UNIQUE` constraint to a column

 ~~~SQL
 ALTER TABLE table_name